What is Syphilis?

 If you are HIV positive, it is recommended that you get tested for Syphilis every 3-6 months when you get your bloods done.
 Co-infection with HIV and Syphilis comes with increased complications.
 It can reduce your CD4 count and increase your viral load, which is particularly concerning for guys with an already low CD4 count.

-Syphilis can progress at a faster rate for HIV-positive guys and can often be mistaken for other infections found in people living with HIV.
+Syphilis can progress at a faster rate for people living with HIV and can often be mistaken for other infections found in people living with HIV.
 Syphilis can affect the nervous system in people living with HIV in months rather than the years or decades it can take for those not living with HIV.
 Guys with HIV can progress to Neuro Syphilis despite standard treatment.
 Careful monitoring is strongly advised.

 Where can I test?